Inquiry

 Digital Design

-Using industry current software students will learn the art of illustration design.
-From line and shape tools, to gradients and collage creation.
+Using industry current software students will learn the art of illustration design; from line and shape tools, to gradients and collage creation.
 Illustrations can also be used to create paths for laser cutters and CNC routers.

 Technology Light